distbit0/distbit.xyz/_posts/2023-06-15-use-of-zettelkasten-for-agent-memory.md

-zettelkasten may be useful for agent idea retrieval and agent idea relation representation for agi memory
+zettelkasten strat index may be useful for agent idea retrieval and agent idea relation representation for agi memory

 The benefits of using zettelkasten for agent memory are that:
 - it is human interprable